yegor256/factbase/README.md

 * `(minus a b)` is a deducation of `b` from `a`
 * `(times a b)` is a multiplication of `a` and `b`
 * `(div a b)` is a division of `a` by `b`

+One term is for meta-programming:

+* `(defn foo "self.to_s")` defines a new term using Ruby syntax and returns true

 There are terms that are history of search aware: